We’re going to talk about creating fitness info products (or digital products) today. But, first… a story.

 But they have tons of templates available and make it easy for you to create a cohesive, beautiful info product.
 If you hop over to my YouTube channel JessCreatives.video there is a playlist full of Canva tutorials.
 But the basically design rules I would tell you just for your information, only use two to three fonts and two to three colors.
 That will help it stay looking clean and professional.
 But I definitely recommend having someone look over your product before you launch it.

-Load up your info product on your website or platform of choice.
-Price it and make sure you sent the link to your affiliates or ambassadors.
+Load up your info product on your website or selling platform of choice.
+Price your digital product accordingly and make sure you sent the link to your affiliates or ambassadors.
 Then you also want to post it on every social media account you have and notify your email list.
 Something that could also be very effective is having a launch price and then raising the price in three to four days.
 So you’re could launch on a Wednesday, tell everyone hey, it’s available.
 It’s $29 but after Friday it’s going up to $49 so make sure you grab it now.
 You could also make a tripwire!

 And then another thing you could do to take this launch strategy even further is run Facebook ads to your email list that you’ve been emailing over the last few weeks.
 You can upload your list of subscribers on Facebook.
 Or if you have a Facebook pixel installed on your website you could also run Facebook ads to people who visit your sales page and don’t buy.
 This doesn’t take tons of money either as people think it does.

 So let’s recap this entire info product process real quick.
 Research your topic with clients.
 Market your product to your clients on social media and email list and get affiliates and ambassadors on board to help you promote.
 Write and create your product, hopefully in Canva and then lastly list it online on your website and launch.
-Now at the beginning of the episode I said I had a resource to share with you to help you with this process.